-If you are deemed permanently disabled as a result of the performance of your duties, you may be eligible for this benefit regardless of the amount of service credit you have.
+If you become permanently incapacitated (physically or mentally) for performance of your duties as the natural and proximate result of a disability sustained in such service, not caused by your own willful negligence, you may be eligible for this benefit regardless of the amount of service credit you have.

 Notice of Occurrence

 You must file an application for a performance of duty disability retirement benefit within one year of the alleged incident or occurrence.
 Otherwise, you must have filed a written notice of the incident or occurrence with:

 - NYSLRS, within 90 days of the incident or occurrence; or

 - Your employer, within 30 days of the incident or occurrence.

 The written notice must detail the time and place of the incident or occurrence, the particulars thereof, the nature and extent of your injuries and the alleged incapacity.